Master of Architecture NAAB Accreditation

 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-Massachusetts College of Art and Design, Graduate Architecture Program was granted candidacy for the following professional degree programs in architecture:
+Massachusetts College of Art and Design, Graduate Architecture Program offers the following NAAB-accredited degree programs:

-For students from programs other than architecture.
+For students from undergraduate degree programs other than architecture.
 The 42 pre-professional credits match the MassArt pre-professional program.

-Students from BArch, BS Arch and BA, and BFA Arch programs, including MassArt would start no later than the fourth semester of Track I for a minimum of five semesters - some may require additional specific courses from the earlier three semesters of the program based upon extensive review of their coursework, including review of portfolios for design studios and professional studio electives, and all course descriptions, syllabi, papers and other learning outcomes.
+Students from BArch, BS Arch and BA, and BFA Arch programs, including MassArt would start no later than the fourth semester of Track I for a minimum of five semesters - some may require additional specific courses from the earlier three semesters of the program based upon extensive review of their coursework, including review of portfolios for design studios and professional studio electives, and all course descriptions and syllabi (papers and other learning outcomes may be requested).

 Accreditation Conditions and Procedures

-Students may review the Conditions for Accreditation (2009 edition) paying particular attention to the "Student Performance Criteria", and Procedures for Accreditation (2012 edition) below and at the National Architectural Accrediting Board website NAAB.org.
+Students may review the Conditions for Accreditation 2009 edition paying particular attention to the "Student Performance Criteria", and Procedures for Accreditation 2012 amended edition.
+Pages are linked below and are located on the National Architectural Accrediting Board website NAAB.org.